Top Threat Intelligence Use Cases for the Finance Sector-I

 What are the biggest cyber challenges for the financial industry?

 The financial services market is one of the most focused on organized crimes, which tries to pillage confidential details that are monetized rapidly.

-One of the biggest cyber challenges in the financial services industry is the theft of personally identifiable information (PII) by mostly organized crime groups , who infiltrate networks with the aim of rapidly monetizing the data that they steal.
-They threaten not only business networks, but also individuals by going after their identities, usernames, and passwords for account take overs.
+One of the biggest cyber challenges in the financial services industry is the theft of personally identifiable information (PII) by mostly organized crime groups, who infiltrate networks to rapidly monetize the data that they steal.
+They threaten not only business networks, but also individuals by going after their identities, usernames, and passwords for account takeovers.

 The dark web is where deception and crime organizations are found.
 It is the latest business risk hotbed.
 Regular search engines such as Google or Bing do not index the dark web.
 Financial data like stolen payment cards, credit and debit cards, or account credentials can be found all over the dark web.
 Sometimes massive information including both usernames and passwords, called combo lists, are on-sale or given for free on the dark web.

 At the beginning of 2020, the records of nearly half a million payment cards of Indian banks have been found on sale on the dark web.
 The records showed card numbers, expiry dates, CVV/CVC codes, and some additional details including full cardholder names and email addresses.
 Its estimated value is more than $4.2 million.
 Increased data protection can be accomplished by leveraging knowledge from hacker groups such as the dark web.
 Such information on risks should be made accessible to a vast range of organizations to facilitate protection measures and to secure their facilities more and more efficiently.
 The path to future advancement in this field is ongoing innovation and automation.
 CTI can find breached credit or debit cards on deep web or darknet marketplaces immediately and warn related financial institutions right away to be able to limit the damage.